alfuwu/Hyleus-Vault/People/Monoliths/Alfred Tonic.md

   - Demon
   - Psychic
   - Intrinsic-Magic
+  - Monolithic-Order
   - Monolith
+aliases:
+  - Alfred
+  - Alfy
+  - Alfuwu
+  - Derfla Cinot
+  - Derfla
+  - Cade Xavier Love
+  - Cade X. Love
+  - Cade Love
+  - Cade
 ---
 Alfred Tonic, lover of [[Ezkli Reday]], is famous in part due to being one of the precious few to survive ground zero of [[the Fractured]] and in part due to possessing both the capability of [[psychoticism]] and [[intrinsic magic]].
 Alfred Tonic is a [[demon]] who has expressed a great desire to learn and develop the field of magic, especially that of [[Classical Spellcasting|spell matrices]].
 Alfred Tonic is one of the Monoliths of the [[Monolithic Order]].

 His [[intrinsic magic]] is tied to the [[authority]] over the [[Domain]] of {{REDACTED}}.

 Alfred Tonic is the current wielder of [[Zæangorääx]].

-### Known aliases
-Mr. Tonic has been known to go by multiple other names, including but not limited to:
-- Alfuwu
-- Derfla Cinot / Mr. Cinot
-- Cade X. Love

 ### Personality
 Mr. Tonic tries to maintain an optimistic outlook on life in spite of his [[Demon|demonic]] origins.
 He does not have any of the typical trappings of a [[demon]], such as but not limited to sadism, masochism, lust, greed, envy, or wrath, though the stereotypes that have followed him through [[human]] society in [[Drastevarde]] have lead to him to developing a transformative [[Classical Spellcasting|spell matrix]] that removes his more obviously [[Demon|demonic]] features, such as the spade tail and the claws.